tempest-kitty/trancefurs/README.md

 -Corrected a heap more errors and things where the old unused variables hadn't been removed from the header and navigation pages

+v1.0.0

+-Done, cut out all the unnecasary and finished up what features are there, cancelled the rest of the feature ideas.
+Website is clean and finihsed.